ItsGrard/ItsGrard/README.md

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 - 🌱 I’m currently learning LUA and FiveM development
-- 💬 Ask me about Java, C or C++
+- 💬 You can ask me about Java, C or C++
-- 📫 How to reach me: katsurana@outlook.es
+- 📫 You can reach me at: katsurana@outlook.es
-- ⚡ Fun fact: On June 4th, 1996 a rocket exploded at launch due to an integer overflow.
+- ⚡ Fun fact: On June 4th 1996 a rocket exploded at launch due to an integer overflow.
 Glad I didn't work back then.